 Since I was little, the rule was take off your shoes when you walk into a home, or else risk showing disrespect.
 Shoes.
-We wear them to feel comfortable outside our homes, so when the road gets rocky or you step on something sharp, or cold or hot, your fine.
-But when you enter a house, your supposed to leave your insecurity about stepping on the ground, at the door.
+We wear them to feel comfortable outside our homes, so when the road gets rocky or you step on something sharp, or cold or hot, you're fine.
+But when you enter a house, you're supposed to leave your insecurity about stepping on the ground, at the door.
 Visiting Hindu temples works this way, you always take your shoes off before going in.

 As an Indian-American family, my parents were always pretty lenient about making me connect to my heritage.
 We speak only English at home, and honestly I know more Spanish than Hindi.
 As for practicing Hindu tradition?
 We light candles on Diwali and make traditional Indian food, but I wouldn’t call us devout.
 The only things that really connects me to India on a daily basis is well, my appearance, my name and of course dance.